Bigboyzzy/Bigboyzzy.github.io/_pages/Services.md

 **Reviewer**

-- IEEE Transactions on Computing (TC), IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI), IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Vehicular Technology (TVT),  IEEE Internet of Things Journal (IoTJ), IEEE Transactions on Network and Service Management (TNSM), Elsevier Internet of Things (IoT)
+- IEEE Transactions on Computing (TC)
+- IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
+- IEEE Transactions on Parallel and Distributed Systems (TPDS)
+- IEEE Transactions on Vehicular Technology (TVT)
+- IEEE Internet of Things Journal (IoTJ)
+- IEEE Transactions on Network and Service Management (TNSM)
+- Elsevier Internet of Things (IoT)